kartiikthakur/DataChallenge3--DataEngineering--Project/README.md

 1. Dump the input complaints in the Hadoop Distributed File System and can perform the transformation using a Map Reduce, Hive or Pig.
 1. Create a Spark version of the same python script using PySpark library which creates the resilient distributed datasets.

 I have tested the program on the dataset with around 1.5 Million data rows and it works perfctly fine without any error.
+The output for this data with 1.5 million data is uploaded in the "insight_testsuite/tests/myown_test/output/report.csv" location.
+I couldn't add the input file because of the size restriction from the github.

 The program can be executed by directly running the ./src/complaints.py file or using a bash command.
 The command for the bash is mentioned in the "run.sh" shell script.

 Comments have been added in the complaints.py file whereever required.